 Michael also has achieved victories in important pro bono cases.
 He was co–lead counsel for plaintiffs in the landmark Williams v.
 State of California class action, which led to a settlement in which the State undertook to address shocking conditions in California’s lowest–performing schools.
 He also represented the Jewish Community Relations Council and the Anti–Defamation League in a successful pre–election challenge to an anti–circumcision initiative slated for San Francisco’s ballot.

 Both clients and the legal community recognize Michael’s skills both in the courtroom and as counsel to his clients.
-Chambers has called him “a real star” and a “pillar of the Silicon Valley patent litigation community.”
+Chambers has called him “technically proficient and great at telling a story in his litigation” and highlights his ability to “think about the themes and see the big picture.”
 Clients have described him as “simply outstanding . . . he is a superb writer and strategist, as well as super smart and articulate in court.”

 In the broader legal community, Michael frequently speaks on cutting–edge intellectual property issues.
 For example, for the last several years, he has participated in the Federal Judicial Center‑Berkeley Center for Law & Technology’s education program for federal judges.Show More